Azure/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/07-deploying-agents-to-ms-teams.md

 2. **Azure Bot Service** - Intermediate service that handles authentication, schema validation, and message routing
 3. **Custom Proxy Application** - Web application that implements the bot activity protocol and communicates with Logic Apps via A2A (Application-to-Application)

-> [!NOTE]
+> :::note
-> Messages don't go directly from Teams to Logic Apps.
-Instead, they flow through Azure Bot Service, which then forwards them to your custom proxy application that communicates with Logic Apps.
+> Azure Bot Service acts as an intermediary between Microsoft Teams and Azure Logic Apps.
+It manages authentication, validates schemas, and routes messages.
+This ensures that communication flows through the service, with no direct interaction between Microsoft Teams and the agentic workflow..

 ## Prerequisites